faisalmemon/ios-crash-dump-analysis-book/markdown/AppleSilicon.md

 Excluded from Rosetta are:

 - Kernel extensions
-- `x86_64` vitualization support instructions
+- `x86_64` virtualization support instructions
 - vector instructions, such as AVX, AVX2, and AVX512\index{Vector instruction!AVX}

 Interestingly, Rosetta does support Just-In-Time compilation apps.
 These applications are special because they generate their own code and then execute them.
 Most applications have fixed read-only code (the program text) which is then executed, and only have their data as mutable (but not executable).
-Presumbly this was because JIT is a common technology for the JavaScript runtime.
+Presumably this was because JIT is a common technology for the JavaScript runtime.

-Apple advise checking for optional hardware features before calling code that utilises such functionality.
+Apple advise checking for optional hardware features before calling code that utilizes such functionality.
 To determine what optional hardware support is present on our platform, we can run `sysctl hw | grep optional`.
 In code, we have the `sysctlbyname` function to achieve the same thing.

 ### Forcing Rosetta execution